Glamping in Southern California

 Free cancellation

-Vacation house for 8 people, with yard and hot tub
+Vacation house for 2 people, with yard and pool as well as hot tub

 Free cancellation